Gere321123/Crypto_Stock_Exchange/README.md

 # Crypto Stock Exchange

-**Crypto Stock Exchange** is a startup aimed at revolutionizing how companies raise funds from investors.
-Our platform enables companies to tokenize their equity and offer it to investors in a cost-effective manner.
-Unlike traditional stock markets, where listing can cost at least €100,000 in Eastern European countries, our solution is much more affordable.
+**Crypto Stock Exchange** is a startup revolutionizing how companies raise funds from investors.
+Our platform enables companies to tokenize their equity using **Wrapped Bitcoin (WBTC)**, offering a cost-effective alternative to traditional stock markets.
+In many Eastern European countries, listing on traditional stock markets can cost at least €100,000, whereas our solution is far more affordable.

 ## Key Features

-1. **Affordable Tokenization:** Companies can tokenize their equity at a fraction of the cost of traditional stock markets.
+1. **Affordable Tokenization:** Companies can tokenize their equity at a fraction of the cost compared to traditional stock markets.
-2. **Decentralized Dividends:** Investors earn dividends if companies generate profits.
-This creates transparency and aligns incentives between companies and their investors.
+2. **Decentralized Dividends:** Investors earn dividends when companies generate profits, promoting transparency and aligning incentives between businesses and their backers.
 3. **Stable Crypto Ecosystem:**
-   - Initially, our platform was based on Ethereum.
+   - The platform leverages **Wrapped Bitcoin (WBTC)** for tokenized equity.
-   - We are transitioning to **RSK** to utilize Bitcoin for increased stability, as Bitcoin has a larger market capitalization and is expected to provide long-term reliability.
+   - Using Bitcoin-backed assets provides stability, as Bitcoin’s larger market capitalization offers long-term reliability.

-## Why Use Bitcoin Instead of Ethereum?
+## Why Use Wrapped Bitcoin Instead of Ethereum?

-- **Market Stability:** Bitcoin's larger market cap makes it less volatile compared to Ethereum.
+- **Market Stability:** Bitcoin’s significantly larger market cap reduces volatility compared to Ethereum.
-- **Investor Confidence:** With more liquidity in Bitcoin, investors are likely to feel more secure.
+- **Investor Confidence:** Greater liquidity in Bitcoin makes investors feel more secure.
-- **Global Wealth Allocation:** Around 1% of all global money is currently in Bitcoin.
-This demonstrates significant trust and adoption in Bitcoin's ecosystem.
+- **Global Wealth Allocation:** Bitcoin represents approximately 1% of all global money, showcasing high trust and adoption.
-- **BlackRock's Role:** BlackRock, one of the most powerful financial companies globally, owns approximately 10% of all Bitcoin.
-BlackRock played a critical role in stabilizing the U.S. economy during the 2008 financial crisis.
-With their substantial Bitcoin holdings, they are likely to work towards increasing Bitcoin's value, further stabilizing and boosting its adoption.
+- **Institutional Support:** Major institutions like BlackRock hold a substantial portion of Bitcoin (around 10%), and their interest in Bitcoin supports stability and long-term growth.

 ## What Happens If a Company Fails to Pay Dividends?

-The **Crypto Stock Exchange** enforces strict rules to ensure investor trust:
+To ensure investor trust, the **Crypto Stock Exchange** enforces strict accountability measures:
 - Companies that fail to pay dividends when required lose access to their tokenized stocks.
-- This means they are unable to withdraw any funds from their tokenized equity, creating strong accountability and ensuring that companies prioritize investor returns.
+- They are unable to withdraw any funds from their tokenized equity, compelling companies to prioritize investor returns.

 ## Simple Stock Price Adjustment Formula

-To maintain a dynamic and fair market, we have implemented a **simple formula similar to Uniswap's automated market maker model** for determining stock prices:
+To create a dynamic and fair market, we utilize a **price adjustment formula inspired by Uniswap’s automated market maker model**:
 - Stock prices adjust automatically based on supply and demand.
-- This ensures liquidity and enables real-time price discovery, making our platform efficient and transparent.
+- This ensures liquidity and enables real-time price discovery, fostering a transparent and efficient marketplace.

-## Project Development Status
+## Development Status

-The project is currently in its early stages, and the platform is being rewritten to work on **RSK**, a smart contract platform powered by Bitcoin.
+The project is in its early stages, with the platform deployed on the **Binance Smart Chain (BSC) testnet** using **Wrapped Bitcoin (WBTC)**.
+We continue to improve the platform and welcome feedback from the community to make **Crypto Stock Exchange** the preferred platform for decentralized fundraising.

 ---

-We are excited to continue improving and welcome feedback from the community to make **Crypto Stock Exchange** the go-to platform for decentralized fundraising.

-## To test the contract in BNB testnet:

-Hash: 0x5a8d37f420637871ccacf1b0db10b815ce9af4dd0020a6fdd2ea3a3eeb9585ae
-Contract Address: 0x988E411D1eE2476847241c3983312356daf749f0
+## Test the Contract on Binance Smart Chain (BSC) Testnet

+- **Contract Address:** `0x988E411D1eE2476847241c3983312356daf749f0`